slowernews/wisdom-tldr/chapters/chapter_1_self.md

 The things you hate most about yourself are the things you hide from the rest of the world.

+Trauma is a tattoo on the soul.
+Tattoos and body piercings, are disguises, masks, to compensate for inadequacies, physical & mental insecurities.
+I’ve never met anyone yet covered in tattoos who isn’t profoundly insecure.

 ### On validation

 <!--
-> *'If you can avoid seeking approval of others, your power is limitless.' -- Kevin Kelly*
-- It’s really hard to have self-esteem.
-Everyone wants to take it from us.
-A boss, a teacher, a parent, a friend, a lover.
-Why Self-Compassion Works Better Than Self-Esteem: Boosting your ego won’t make you feel better.
-Instead, try talking to yourself like you would your best friend.
-- You don’t have to prove anything to anybody, including yourself.
-- Seek Validation from Yourself and Yourself Only, specially men.
-The problem is that men stop valuing themselves and their own opinions and beliefs and start valuing only the approval and validation of women.
+- Men stop valuing themselves and their own opinions and beliefs and start valuing only the approval and validation of women.
+- your need for aceptance can make you invisible in this world.
 -->

 > *'Value yourself.
 The only people who appreciate a doormat are people with dirty shoes.' -- Leo Buscaglia*

-> *'You've gotta dance like there’s nobody watching.' -- William W. Purkey*

 Don’t wait for someone to tell you that you are special.

 Rejection is a tool that reveals incompatibility not your inadequateness.
 If the universe didn’t need you, you wouldn’t be here.
 Self-worth is how you feel about the negative aspects of yourself.
 The people who truly have self-worth are humble.
 They don’t think they’re something special.
 They know what they are and what they aren’t, and they’re okay with it.

+You don’t have to prove anything to anybody, including yourself.

+> *'If you can avoid seeking approval of others, your power is limitless.' -- Kevin Kelly*

+> *'Ignore what others may be thinking of you, because they aren’t.' -- Kevin Kelly*

+> *'You've gotta dance like there’s nobody watching.' -- William W. Purkey*

 ### How to overcome shame?